 We partner with local groups to clean up trash in the river.
 We’ve also built structures to support wildlife habitats such a rock vanes for fish and platforms for Osprey.

-We have a wealth of information on our watershed and ways to protect it and we share our knowledge with sister organizations and partners.
-We organize and present at conferences, consult on public outreach, and connect people to the right organization or government department to resolve an issue or inquiry.
+We partner with schools and other organizations to share our knowledge and inspire watershed protection among students of all ages.
+We also organize and present at conferences, consult on public outreach, and connect people to the right organization or government department to resolve an issue or inquiry.

 ADVOCACY AND POLICY